 Svalbard hotels and other Svalbard accommodation

 Longyearbyen is the main place for Svalbard accommodation.
 There are different classes of hotels but generally, they are quite expensive.
-In the summer, you can try a budget option of the campsite, however, it might still be a bit chilly at night.
+In the summer, you can try a budget option for the campsite, however, it might still be a bit chilly at night.

-My favourite part of the Svalbard hotels is that many of them are located in the buildings previously used by coal miners when the industry was still booming on the island.
+My favorite part of the Svalbard hotels is that many of them are located in the buildings previously used by coal miners when the industry was still booming on the island.
 This makes your whole experience on Svalbard even more authentic.
 Many restaurants and pubs also have that arctic and mining feel.
 In most of the places, you also need to take the shoes off before going in.
 Even in restaurants or shops.

 Flights to Svalbard

-Due to Svalbard being outside of Schengen zone, all the foreign nationals need to present their passport or national ID-card at the border.
+Due to Svalbard being outside of the Schengen zone, all foreign nationals need to present their passport or national ID card at the border.
 It’s probably wiser to always carry your passport around, in case your national ID card is not accepted.